Concussion & Traumatic Brain Injury (TBI) Diagnosis & Treatment

 What is a Traumatic Brain Injury (TBI)?

-A Traumatic Brain Injury (TBI) is a more severe form of brain injury that occurs when an external force causes damage to the brain.
-TBIs can range from mild to severe and can result from events like falls, motor vehicle accidents, sports injuries, and violent blows to the head.
-A TBI can cause physical, cognitive, and emotional changes, depending on the severity and location of the injury.
+A Traumatic Brain Injury (TBI) occurs when an external force damages the brain.
+TBIs range from mild to severe and result from motor vehicle accidents, falls, sports trauma, or direct head impact.
+A TBI affects physical function, cognitive performance, and emotional health, depending on injury severity and location.

 At Mir Neurology, we provide specialized care to help patients recover from TBI and support them through every stage of the healing process.